mayuri0192/mayuri0192.github.io/_posts/2023-08-24-Unveiling_Two-Class_Classification_Algorithms - Copy.md

 Transaction 3: A high transaction amount combined with an unusual merchant location (London) and an atypical time (20:45) suggests fraud.
 This complex pattern might be missed by linear models.

-Transaction 5: Despite the high transaction amount, the combination of "Unknown" merchant and location (New York) along with an early time (09:30) indicates potential fraud.
+Transaction 7: Despite the low transaction amount, the combination of "Unknown" merchant and location (Paris) along with a afternoon time (14:20) indicates potential fraud.
 Non-linearity is needed to capture this intricate relationship.

 Transaction 9: A large transaction amount paired with an unusual location (Tokyo) and an early time (08:10) is a complex pattern that points towards fraud.

 [<img align="center" src="/assets/non-linear.PNG" width="600"/>](/assets/non-linear.PNG)
 ### Applying Non-Linear Models:

+For Data with a nonlinear trend, using a logistic regression or SVM methods would generate much larger errors than necessary.
 To detect fraud patterns like these, non-linear classification algorithms like decision trees, random forests, or support vector machines with non-linear kernels would be more effective.
 These algorithms can uncover complex relationships among features that might not be captured by linear models.

 In the Fraud Detection domain, where fraudsters continuously evolve their tactics, non-linearity and complex patterns are common.
 By using algorithms that can decipher these intricate connections, data scientists can enhance fraud detection accuracy and mitigate financial risks.